 Are you looking for one of the best navigation compasses on the market?
 The Eyeskey compass is the missing piece to add to your hiking equipment.

 What makes this hiking compass different from others?
 Take for instance the multifunctional aspect.
 The device measures slope, azimuth angle, and even deviation angle.
 The sighting window can conveniently measure horizontal distances.

 Do you plan on going out in cold weather?
 The field compass was placed at -15 degrees with ice and was still operating after the ice melted.

 What are others saying about one of the best hiking compasses?
 One reviewer lamented how he tried to use a compass app on his phone, but it was draining his battery and using up too much of his data.
-He decided to buy the Eyeskey compass and loved the heavy duty, military style canvas bag.
+He decided to buy the eyeskey multifunctional hiking compass and loved the heavy duty, military style canvas bag.

 Another pointed out how the durable compass took accurate bearings.
 Still, another like the solid construction, but felt it was heavy for ultra-light backpacking.

 2. SUUNTO A-30 Compass

 Are you looking for a lightweight hiking compass to take on your next adventure?
 The SUUNTO A-30 hiking compass is the missing piece to your pile of outdoor gear.